Dear Colleagues and friends,

 Currently, the chemistry science integrates all its small areas: organic, inorganic, analytical and physical chemistry; and the most specific areas: biochemistry, environmental chemistry, chemical engineering, materials chemistry, nanochemistry, pharmaceutical chemistry and medicinal chemistry among others.
 Chemistry impacts the economical development of countries and continents.

 However, knowledge of Chemistry has also been misapplied, as well as, as Chemistry has facilitated the misuse of pesticides and fertilizers, general global contamination, unhealthy artificial food, etc.

 The Second International Christmas Caparica Congress in Translational Chemistry IC3TC-2017 is intended to be an International forum to share the most recent knowledge in Translational Chemistry, to help defend the name of Chemistry worldwide and to acknowledge the value of Chemistry, a central science for a better living.

 The conference venue is located in one of the most beautiful places in Europe, Lisbon, Portugal and its surroundings.
 During Christmas time, the month of December, the location Lisbon-Caparica is bright and warm, making it an ideal place to spend a nice couple of days.

 And last, but not least, we have some of the best in the arena:

 |Elvira Fortunato, PhD

-President of Department of Materials Science, Department of Materials Science, FCT, Universidade Nova de Lisboa, Lisboa (Portugal)
+Director of the Institute of Nanomaterials, Nanofabrication and Nanomodeling (i3N) and of CENIMAT, Materials Science Department, FCT, Universidade Nova de Lisboa, Lisboa (Portugal)

 |Rodrigo Martins, PhD

-Department of Materials Science, FCT, Universidade Nova de Lisboa, Lisboa (Portugal)
+President of Materials Science Department, Materials Science Department, FCT, Universidade Nova de Lisboa, Lisboa (Portugal)